SheriffCarry/KirkaScripts/README.md

 ### Script Requests
 Discord: CarrySheriff#4911
 ### My todo
-- Playerlookup (idea completely ripped of [irrvlo from namelessclient](https://namelesshub.com/)) [I personally find it useless, cuz you need to remember a tag for it]
+- Playerlookup (idea completely ripped of [irrvlo from namelessclient](https://namelesshub.com/)) [I personally find it useless, cuz you need to remember a tag for it] (should be done today)
 - Clan lookup (view other clan pages)
 - Improve tradingprices (shows easily if profit/loss for trades)
 - Add [yzzz.mtz](https://docs.google.com/spreadsheets/d/1VqX9kwJx0WlHWKCJNGyIQe33APdUSXz0hEFk6x2-3bU/edit#gid=0)'s price list to inventory (for selling & to market for buying)